 Child support is the amount of money legislature has deemed necessary to support a child.
 In Virginia, child support is a two-fold calculation.
 The first calculation concerns the financial support the non-primary custodian is required to provide.
 Additionally, Virginia requires there be some form of ruling or agreement as to how the parties will divide reasonable and necessary out-of-pocket medical expenses.

 When child support is calculated in Virginia, this calculation will also include the required division of out-of-pocket medical expenses for the child.
-Despite the fact that Virginia law prescribes the manner in which child support should be calculated, the computation of child support is a complicated process, and it is essential to have the help of the experienced Fairfax child support lawyer helping with your case.
+Despite the fact that Virginia law prescribes the manner in which child support should be calculated, the computation of child support is a complicated process, and it is essential to have the help of the experienced Fairfax family lawyer helping with your case.
 A Fairfax child support lawyer could handle every aspect of your case to ensure your rights are protected.

 How is Child Support Determined

 Virginia legislature has created a formula to determine child support.
 Factors that go into a calculation of child support include:

 - The gross income of each parent

 - The number of children the parents share

 - Whether or not one or both of the parents have other biological or adopted children for which they are financially responsible

 - The cost of providing health insurance

 - Whether spousal support is payable between the parties